-Schools located in Newham (other than Chobham Academy) do not have catchment areas.
+Schools located in Newham do not have catchment areas.

 Parish Catchments (faiths schools only)

 The Diocese of Brentwood (Catholic schools in Newham) or Diocese of Chelmsford (St. Luke's Church of England primary school) determine their fixed boundaries and these are approved via formal processes.